ConPaaS-team/conpaas/docs/installation.rst

    uncompress it

 #.
 Run :command:`make install` as root

 #.
+After all the required packages are installed, you will get prompted for
+   your hostname.
+Please provide your **public** IP address / hostname

+#.
 Edit :file:`/etc/cpsdirector/director.cfg` providing your cloud
    configuration.
 Among other things, you will have to choose an Amazon